jamesmrollins/CIDMO_LCMT/ch_2_setup_a_value_stream.md

 ## Step 2 - Develop a Current State Map

 Not that the Agile Team has completed their DVS Canvas, they should understand a great deal more about their customer base and how they deliver their products.
 They should have at least a rough idea of the affect their products or services can have on the CVS.
 Now they are ready to develop their own Value Stream Map and its measurables.
 Value Stream Mapping exercises are typically done in a classroom or conference room environment with all stakeholders present.
 However, with distributed adminstrative environments, Teams and Zoom are teleconferencing services that are rapidly replacing the in-person meeting.
 Internet challenges notwithstanding, it is possible to conduct a Value Stream Mapping exercise as described below using a teams channel, with a shared Whiteboard, Lucid or Word Doc for team members to participate.
 Consult Setup_a_value_stream_workshop.docx for detailed instructions on how to set up a Teams channel with a shared Whiteboard.

+ > If the Team is forming an Agile Team and its associated Development Value Stream **for the first time,** then collecting some of the measurements below may not be possible.
+However, having a solid grasp of how a Development Value Stream is optimized, will help the team form effective policies with which to manage itself.
+Furthermore, the First-Walk, Second-Walk process will help stimulate conversation about what data the team will need to collect.

 ### Conduct a First-Walk